bediger4000/interviewquestions/README.md

   * Find nodes of a tree with values inside a given range
   * Implement locking in a binary tree.
 Weird locking, but locking.
   * Count "unival subtrees" in a binary tree
+  * Merge two binary trees
+  * Find the largest sub-tree having the binary search tree property of a tree
 * [k-ary tree symmetry](https://github.com/bediger4000/tree_symmetry) determine whether a tree with arbitrary number of children is symmetric.
 * [Linked list](https://github.com/bediger4000/linked_lists) problems.
 This repo contains several interview questions,